weaveio/cordova-plugin-applepay-stripe/README.md

 ### Example Response

-The `paymentResponse` is an object with the keys that contain the token itself, this is what you'll need to pass along to your payment processor.
+The `paymentResponse` is an object with the keys that contain the paymentData itself, and the ID of the generated paymentMethod.
+This is what you'll need to pass along to your payment processor.
 Also, if you requested billing or shipping addresses, this information is also included.

 ```
 {